 The Principal's Award is allocated by the Principal to a candidate who has achieved an exceptional level in the Scholarship Examinations as well as one or more additional scholarship disciplines.
 Shortlisted candidates may be invited for an interview with the Principal and Head of Senior School.
 Please note that candidates cannot apply for the Principal's Award.

-Church Schools Foundation Assisted Places (CSFP) are available for Sixth Form entry, that offer a means tested bursary on a sliding scale.
+Church Schools Foundation Bursaries are available for Sixth Form entry, that offer a means tested bursary on a sliding scale.
 There is also a percentage reduction in the fees for daughters of full time members of the Clergy.
-Application forms for CSFP or Clergy bursaries are available to download via the links below.
+Application forms are available to download via the links below.
 Fees are discounted by 5% for the second sibling and 10% for the third and any subsequent siblings who attend any of the three Surbiton High Schools at the same time.

 Download Clergy Bursary Application Form